CptConstantine/RoleByPost/README.md

 - `/initiative default [type]`
   Set the default initiative type for this server.

+### Story Recaps

+- `/recap generate [days] [private]`
+  Generate a summary of recent game events.
+Specify how many days to include and whether the recap should be private.

+- `/recap setkey [api_key]`
+  (GM only) Set the OpenAI API key used for generating recaps.
+Required for all recap functionality.

+- `/recap setauto [enabled] [channel] [days_interval] [days_to_include]`
+  (GM only) Configure automatic story recaps.
+Enable or disable them, set which channel they post to, how often they run, and how many days of history they include.

+- `/recap autostatus`
+  Check the current automatic recap settings for this server, including next scheduled recap time.

+- `/recap autonow`
+  (GM only) Force an automatic recap to be generated immediately.

 ### Reminders

 - `/reminder send [user] [role] [message] [delay]`